 Copies of sealed and confidential documents or case files may not be available without a court order.

 - If you do not know the case number, you can look up the case number on the public computer at some court locations.
 For cases from 1880 to 1964, go to Older Records where the index is located.

-- Provide the court staff at the counter with the case number.
+- Provide the court staff at the appropriate business office counter with the case number.

 - A picture identification card must be presented to view case files.

 - The clerk will pull a maximum number of 10 cases per request, per customer, per transaction.

-- Case information (that is public record) and record searches requested by a non-party will be assessed a records search fee (GC 70627(c)) for all searches lasting longer than 10 minutes.
+- Record searches requested by a non-party will be assessed a records search fee (GC 70627(c)) for all searches lasting longer than 10 minutes.

 - A "search" is defined as the total time taken to search the system, print and/or locate the information, and provide it to the requestor whether it is one item or multiple items.
-Refer to the court's Fee Schedule for the correct fee amount.
+Refer to the court's current fee schedule for the correct fee amount.
 This fee is for searches only.
 The time utilized for making copies is included in the copy fee.

 - Order copies from the microfiche/microfilm or file at 50¢ per page.
 (A page is defined as one side of a document.)